bystam/make-utils-utils/README.md

 ### Managing objects using Locks & Keys in Swift
 A blog post (and a talk) which pitches a way to control relationships and the lifecycle of types which "exist broadly in the app, but not always".
 This is a **GREAT** piece of inspiration on how to get rid of global state in the app, and the proposed solution is extremely simple.
 No libraries or frameworks needed, just a plain old object and design pattern.

+In the example app, I didn't go as far as calling the ownership object "factories".
+Instead I made them simpler and called them `XyzContext`.
+Similar to how the dependency injection pattern at the bottom of this page works.

 https://www.swiftbysundell.com/posts/managing-objects-using-locks-and-keys-in-swift
 https://www.youtube.com/watch?v=a1g3k3NObkE&t=1128s